A work arrangement which would allow for ultimate travel freedom is a pipeline dream for many. However, c

 Most office jobs of the 21st century can be conducted remotely if the worker has access to a laptop and internet.
 Also, communication via company chats and project management software can actually be more efficient than drawn-out meetings.
 Remote working has many benefits to employers and employees, both in terms of productivity and work-life balance.

-Although the stereotypical image of a digital nomad includes white people working from their laptops in some heavenly beach in Thailand, the reality is much different.
+Although the stereotypical image of a digital nomad includes white people working from their laptops on some heavenly beach in Thailand, the reality is much different.
 Adequate infrastructure and reliable WiFi are the cornerstones of the digital nomad lifestyle.
 That’s why finding a good coworking space is paramount to a successful spell as a digital nomad.

 Read this guide about how you can negotiate a remote working position with your employer so you can travel the world without sacrificing your career.
 There are people who have been doing this for years and have no intention of stopping!
+Also, if you are interested in building a distributed remote tech team, companies like CloudEmployee can help you find the right candidates.

 Become a pet sitter

 Although you won’t exactly get paid for it, pet sitting is an excellent opportunity to travel around the world with free accommodation.
 Plus, you get to know new animals in the process!
-Although letting a stranger stay at your house with your favourite pet may sound estranging, there are many benefits in both parties involved.
+Although letting a stranger stay at your house with your favourite pet may sound estranging, there are many benefits for both parties involved.
 Hosts can rest easy knowing their beloved pet is happy at home (and not a kennel), while travellers can stay at a foreign country for free.
 If you are a responsible individual with a soft spot for our furry friends, it’s worth exploring the idea.

 Here are some websites to get you started: